-So a few weeks ago, I started an Instagram page for Student-Centered World.
+So on a whim, I started an Instagram page for Student-Centered World.
 WOW.
 I mean, WOW.
 At first, just like any other new platform, it takes a minute to get used to.
 I found it helpful to have a step-by-step guide, like this one, to walk me through the process to get everything set up.
 The nice part is that Instagram suggests people to follow based off how you set up your account, so right away I had teachers popping up.
 I started following them and many reciprocated.

 Following other teachers is not the only benefit of having a school Instagram.
-It is also a great way to communicate with your parents.
+It is also a great way to communicate with your students’ parents.
 From a very young age, children start clamming up about what happens in school.
 When the conversation turns into “How was school?”
 “Good”, it is difficult to judge what is actually going on in the classroom.
 Fortunately, Instagram is an easy way to show your parents some highlights of what is happening.
 You can add to your feed or you can add to your story.
 The feed is a photo that one has to scroll down the page to find, whereas the story is right up at the top of your screen and is prominent for 24 hours.

 My only regret is that I didn’t find Instagram sooner.
 The benefits of Instagram for teachers is beyond all expectations I had.
 Did you know you can create your own hashtag for your class?
 To boot, you can follow certain hashtags that have a connection with you and what you teach.
 For instance, I always follow #studentcentered and #teachergram.
 There are SO MANY possibilities though.
 Check out just a few that I follow: